Why Do South Africans Compare PowerBall and Lotto?

 Expected Value & Return to Player: Which Is Better Value?

 Expected value (EV) is the mathematical way to measure whether a bet is "worth it."
 For any lottery ticket, EV is calculated by multiplying the probability of each prize by its value, then adding them all up.
-An EV of R5.00 on a R5.00 ticket would be a perfectly fair game (which no lottery is — they need revenue for prize pools, operations, and the National Lottery Distribution Trust Fund).
+An EV equal to the ticket price would be a perfectly fair game — which no lottery is, because revenue also funds prize pools, operations, and the National Lottery Distribution Trust Fund.

 The reality for both games

-Both SA Lotto and PowerBall return approximately 50–55% of ticket revenue to prize pools across all divisions.
-This means for every R5 ticket, roughly R2.50–R2.75 is returned in prizes across all winners.
-This is broadly comparable to international lotteries and is typical for state-run games.
+Both SA Lotto and PowerBall return only a portion of ticket revenue to prize pools across all divisions — meaningfully less than 100%.
+In plain terms, for every R5 staked, less than R5 comes back in prizes on average across all players.
+This is normal for state-run lotteries and is exactly why a lottery cannot be a money-making strategy.

 📈

 For Lotto, the jackpot is won more frequently, which means rollovers are smaller and more predictable.
-The tradeoff is that you are more likely to win — but the prize is almost always smaller than a comparable PowerBall jackpot.
+The trade-off is that you are somewhat more likely to win — but the prize is almost always smaller than a comparable PowerBall jackpot.

-Neither game is a positive expected value bet.
+Neither game is a positive expected-value bet.
 That is simply the nature of lotteries — and it is why responsible play is always the right approach.
-But between the two, Lotto offers more consistent expected value due to its better base jackpot odds.
-PowerBall offers higher ceiling expected value when rollovers are large.
+Between the two, Lotto offers more consistent value due to its better base jackpot odds, while PowerBall offers a higher ceiling when rollovers are large.
+Neither difference turns a losing bet into a winning one.

 Pros & Cons of Each Game